KYVENetwork/docs/docs/developers/data_engineers/accessing_data/trustless-api/implementation.md

 }
 ```

-As you can see, we make use of only three methods to interact with the database.
-When inserting the data items it is important to submit them all with only one transactions, otherwise it might be possible that we fail to save some data items of a bundle resulting in incomplete data.
+Only three methods are used to interact with the database.
+When inserting data items, it is crucial to submit them all in a single transaction.
+This ensures that either all data items of a bundle are saved or none are, preventing incomplete data.

 When saving a bundle, the adapter is responsible for the following:
-- convert the bundles data items into trustless data items via. an indexer
+1. Convert the bundle's data items into trustless data items using an indexer.
-- upload/save the trustless data items to a location (this will be done via a FileAdapter, see next chapter)
+2. Upload/Save the trustless data items to a location (this will be done via a [FileAdapter](#file-adapter)).
-- write all necessary information about the data item and its location into the database
+3. Write all necessary information about the data item and its location into the database.
-- and finally insert every index that exists for that specific data item (in case of EthBlobs this would be the `block_height` and `slot_number`)
+4. Finally, insert every index that exists for that specific data item (in case of EthBlobs this would be the `block_height` and `slot_number`).

 ### File Adapter

-The Trustless API can save the trustless data items to various locations, therefore we need to account for different file types.
+The Trustless API can save the trustless data items to various locations, therefore it's required to account for different file types.
 The FileAdapter is responsible for that.

-Currently there are only two FileAdapter:
+Currently, there are only two FileAdapter:
 - local file
 - s3 file